I started growing coriander because of my food waste aversion.

 Roots

 Most Vietnamese eat pho in a market stall or in a restaurant.
 My family never cooked it at home, and I didn’t know anyone who did when I lived there.
-Since I am away from home, the options are a lot more limited, but the idea of not cooking pho at home is so ingrained that I only set out to try to prepare pho myself in the 8th years I lived abroad.
-And the discovery: coriander roots make the Pho taste.
-Man, I have eaten and loved the dish my whole life, and now I know 😀
+Since I am away from home, the options are much more limited, but the idea of not cooking pho at home is so ingrained that I only set out to prepare pho myself in the 8th year I lived abroad.

 Pho is another reason for me to love coriander.